nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Open the JSON file and delete the `name` attribute of a client before launching the app.<br>
       Expected: Status message should state that the data file was not in the correct format.
 The app should start with no data.

+1. Correctly editing the data file

+   1. Test case: Change the name attribute of a client to another valid value such as `David` before launching the app<br>
+      Expected: Status message should state that the data file was found, and the app should reflect the edited data.

+   1. Other edits to try: Editing other attributes such as phone number<br>
+      Expected: Similar to previous.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Effort**